Polio Vaccine (IPV)

 IPV may be given at the same time as other vaccinations.

-Because most adults were vaccinated as children, routine polio vaccination is not recommended for people 18 and older who live in the U.S. But three groups of adults at higher risk for coming into contact with the poliovirus should consider polio vaccination.
+Because most adults were vaccinated as children, routine polio vaccination is not recommended for people ages 18 and older who live in the U.S. But three groups of adults at higher risk for coming into contact with the poliovirus should consider polio vaccination.
 They are:

 - Travelers to other parts of the world where polio is still common